Open Bible Data Home About News OET Key

 ¬the ˱to˲_mountain this

 Here, the phrase this mountain refers to the mountain from which Jesus and three of his disciples had just come down.
-If it would be helpful in your language, you could make that idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [to the mountain I was just on]

 Note 9 topic: figures-of-speech / yousingular